oleg3790/SalesforceDataCollector/README.md

 ## Overview
 This app demonstrates how to pull data from Salesforce via REST API and drop it into an AWS RDS database on a schedule.
+It is pre-configured to pull Salesforce Account objects.

 Use the Terraform found in the `infrastructure` folder to spin up the DB for this app, and deploy this app as a Docker container to AWS ECS.